 We hope this can inspire you to become a successful person too!
 It is worth listening to a successful entrepreneur or to people who share their success stories.
-We can significantly learn many things from the experiences of them, by listening to their story.
+We can significantly learn many things from their experiences of them, by listening to their story.

 Excerpts from our exclusive interview with him: